bixb922/crank-organ/doc-hardware/crank organ hardware.md

 # Controller hardware for a crank organ
 This document describes a controller architecture for crank organs.

-I see this note, so these pins are not available.

-"In module variants that have embedded OSPI PSRAM, i.e., that embed ESP32-S3R8, pins IO35, IO36, and IO37 connect to the OSPI PSRAM and are not available for other uses."

 # Controller for a  20 note crank organ.
 20 voice organs are very common, so here is a simple design for these: